tunna-7/Java/Class and Objects/Nested Class.md

 ## Q
-### A school is considered to exist in multiple locations.
-Each location is defined by attributes like locationId,
+A school is considered to exist in multiple locations.
+Each location is defined by attributes like locationId,locationName, longitude, latitude.
-### locationName, longitude, latitude.
 Location is maintained as nested class in department.
-Write a Java program
-### that displays the details of the various location instances (nested class objects) for a given school name.
-If
-### the user enters the school name as input the system should search and display all the location objects associated with the school.
+Write a Java program that displays the details of the various location instances (nested class objects) for a given school name.
+Ifthe user enters the school name as input the system should search and display all the location objects associated with the school.